winstonpuckett/lucifer/README.md

 Including (but not limited to):
 - Setting up the official website with documentation and lots of easy examples
 - Improving this readme
-- Installation through common package managers such as apt-get, snap, winget, homebrew, and more
+- Installation through common package managers such as ~~cargo~~, apt-get, snap, winget, homebrew, and more
 - A base docker image for when you want to deploy in CI/CD scenarios
 - GitHub Actions support
 - Squashing any found bugs